goupon/file/README.md

 Price Adds-on: https://www.dropbox.com/sh/s5pc51irk4qh1o0/AADRNEfbIJ8biY6HcOyjobH-a?dl=0&lst=<br>
 Special thanks to Dodgex for coding
 <br><br>
 Special thanks to all the uploaders and admins from various sites.
 Without them, there would be no Khmer dubbed for all of us.
-Please go to their site(s) and support them.
+Please go to their site(s) and support them.<br><br>
+<B>COMING SOON:</B><br>
+You will have an option to download movies from MegaKhmer to hard drive but you will need to manually add a folder first.<br>
+Go to File Manager --> Add Source --> Brower to where you want to save --> give a name "khmerdl" w/out qutoaton.
+note: case sensitive  --- folder must be named khmerdl